Willie Garson: Film

 Garson also appeared in three movies from the Farrelly brothers – Kingpin, There's Something About Mary, and Fever Pitch.
 His other film credits include Groundhog Day, Just Like Heaven, The Rock, Fortress 2: Re-Entry, Being John Malkovich, Freaky Friday, Labor Pains, and Out Cold.
-He made a cameo in the end credits of Jackass Number Two, with the full context of the cameo being explained in Jackass 2.5.
-He also appears in Before I Go (2021).
+He made a cameo in the end credits of Jackass Number Two, with the full context of the cameo being explained in a tribute to the then-recently deceased Garson in Jackass 2.5.
+His last film role was in Before I Go (2021).

-Personal life
+Personal life and death

-Garson adopted a seven-year-old boy, Nathen, in 2009.

-Though he is mainly known for having played an openly gay man on Sex and the City, he was heterosexual.
-He avoided discussing his sexual orientation publicly:
+Garson adopted an eight-year-old boy in 2009.
+Though he is mainly known for playing a gay man on Sex and the City, he was heterosexual.

-Death

-Garson died from pancreatic cancer at his home in Los Angeles, California on September 21, 2021 at age 57.
+Garson died from pancreatic cancer at his home in Los Angeles, California, on September 21, 2021, at age 57.